This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Forensic tests may be done to check hair strands and samples of stains or discharge from the skin, clothing, a blanket, or the scene of the abuse.

-- A pelvic or rectal exam may show any injuries that may have resulted from the abuse.
+- A pelvic or rectal exam may show any injuries from the abuse.

-- An ultrasound uses sound waves to show pictures on a monitor.
-An ultrasound may be done of the child's abdomen or vagina to check for internal injuries.
+- Ultrasound pictures may be used to check the child's abdomen or vagina for internal injuries.

-- A colposcopy is a procedure using a small scope and light to see the inside of the child's vagina and cervix to check for injuries.
+- A colposcopy is a procedure used to see inside a female child's vagina and cervix to check for injuries.
+A small scope and light is used during this test.

 - Counseling may help the child to feel less scared, depressed, or anxious.
-The child's healthcare provider may suggest that the child see a counselor to help with how he or she feels.
+A counselor can help him talk about how he feels.